StudentBluvrr/StudentBluvrr/README.md

-Hey, I'm a small programmer who specializes in python, javascript and C sharp Hopefully I can learn more about Github
+Hey, I'm a small programmer who specializes in python hopefully hoping to learn Javascript and C Sharp.
+Hopefully I can learn more about Github